 Professional Websites for Medical & Dental Practices

 A modern practice website is more than a business card today - it is the first point of contact between practice and patient.
-We build websites for medical practices, dentists and veterinary practices that are accessible according to the German Accessibility Act (BFSG), compliant with the Medical Advertising Act (HWG) and technically up to date.
+We build websites for medical practices, dentists and veterinary practices that are accessible, factual and technically well structured.
 Patients quickly find the information they need and can make contact without obstacles.

 Dedicated pages with more depth

-For selected practice types we have additional in-depth pages with legal notes, FAQ and concrete content recommendations:
+Selected practice types get additional in-depth pages with legal notes, FAQ and concrete content recommendations.

 Why medical practices need a modern, accessible website